EiseWilliam/stg2-user-manage-app/DOCUMENTATION.md

 ```
 ### Known Limitations
 - There is no authentication or authorization implemented for API endpoints, making them publicly accessible.
+- There are only two field in the data, would be more when implemented.

 ## Local Setup and Deployment